ICTSoEasy/cameras/rare_sizes.md

 - Winds on and fires fine
 - Adjuster ring turns fine
 - I feel like they had to invent whole new cheapnesses of plastic for this - I love it.

+## Polaroid

+### Polaroid Land Camera 80B
+- Folds nicely
+- All seems to move as it should
+- No obvious issues with bellows